Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

 \subsection{Training and performance}

-On average, each simulated decay ``cocktail'' contains \((3\text{--}4)\times10^{4}\) \emph{non-isolated} signal particles, accompanied by a substantially larger number of \emph{isolated} background particles -- typically 50 to 100 times more numerous than the signal.
-To train the \IMI classifier, each cocktail is split into three statistically independent subsets: 70\% for training, 15\% for validation, and 15\% for evaluation.
+On average, each simulated decay contains \((3\text{--}4)\times10^{4}\) \emph{non-isolated} signal particles, accompanied by a substantially larger number of \emph{isolated} background particles -- typically 50 to 100 times more numerous than the signal.
+To train the \IMI classifier, each sample is split into three statistically independent subsets: 70\% for training, 15\% for validation, and 15\% for evaluation.
 During training and validation, the background class is \emph{randomly down-sampled} to match the number of signal particles, enforcing a balanced class ratio that stabilises gradient updates.
 In contrast, the evaluation set retains the full class imbalance (\(\gtrsim 50{:}1\)), thus providing a realistic performance estimate under Run~3-like conditions at \lhcb.

 The classifier performance of \IMI is quantified by the area under the receiver-operating-characteristic (ROC) curve, abbreviated AUC.
-Hyperparameters, including the number of trees \(n\), maximum tree depth \(d\), and learning rate \(\lambda\), are tuned using the Bayesian optimisation framework \textsc{Optuna}~\cite{Akiba:2019lwq}.
+Hyperparameters, including the number of trees, maximum tree depth, and learning rate, are tuned using the Bayesian optimisation framework \textsc{Optuna}~\cite{Akiba:2019lwq}.
 The objective is to minimise the Kolmogorov-Smirnov (KS) statistic between the classifier outputs on the training and validation sets, thereby suppressing overfitting.
+The KS statistic obtained from the comparison between the training and validation samples at the optimal hyperparameter point is $k = 8.5\times 10^{-4}$.
+This very small value indicates that the output-score distributions for the training and validation samples are nearly indistinguishable, implying that the classifier generalises well and that no statistically meaningful overtraining is observed.

 The \IMI output for non-isolated (signal) and isolated (background) particles is shown in Fig.~\ref{fig:xgboost_output}.
-The filled histograms represent the training sample, while the markers indicate the evaluation sample.
+In this figure, the filled histograms represent the training sample, while the markers indicate the evaluation sample.
 The close agreement between the two confirms that the model generalises well and exhibits no signs of overtraining.
 Quantitatively, the classifier achieves an AUC of

 on the evaluation set, where the uncertainty reflects the variation across a thousand bootstrap replicas.